SAP/luigi/docs/navigation-advanced.md

 ### tabNav
 - **type**: boolean or Object
 - **description**: renders the children of the node as a horizontal navigation bar.
 Sub-children are not supported.
 When you categorize nodes you will get a drop-down menu in the horizontal navigation.
-When you have only one node in your tab nav you can specify an object instead of boolean with `{hideTabAutomatically:true}` and the tabNav will be hidden automaticlly.
+When you have only one child in the horizontal navigation bar you can specify an object instead of boolean with `{hideTabNavAutomatically:true}` and the horizontal navigation bar will be hidden automatically.

 ## Additional options